 Mr Hancock rounded off his visit at the St Austell Healthcare GP practice where he was able to talk to clinicians about their experiences of integrated care and their involvement in the vaccination programme.
 The St Austell primary care network has delivered 27,541 vaccinations out of the total 551,758 doses delivered since December 2020.

-James McClure, GP partner at St Austell Healthcare, said: “We have made great strides in our commitment towards integrated care including taking the lead in social prescribing which has been adopted by many of our colleagues in primary care across the county and employing a lead integration nurse as well as 3 integration emergency care practitioners/nurses, which have transformed interaction with the community.
+James McClure, GP partner at St Austell Healthcare, said: “We have made great strides in our commitment towards integrated care.
+Including taking the lead in social prescribing which has been adopted by many of our colleagues in primary care across the county.
+Employing a lead integration nurse as well as 3 integration emergency care practitioners and nurses, has transformed interaction with the community.
 We are also very proud of the part that we have played in the roll-out of the vaccination programme and helping to protect our most vulnerable and get everyone back on the path of normality.”

 Mr Hancock later shared plans for transforming care models in health and social care with the county’s health and care leaders.

-John Govett, independent chair of the Cornwall and the Isles of Scilly Health and Care Partnership, said: “It was a really excellent meeting with the health secretary and all the health and care partners across the system.
-Mr Hancock recognised that Cornwall is really progressive when it comes to the development of integration across health and care and the new legislation allows us to take it to the next stage as an emerging integrated care system.”
+John Govett is the independent chair of the Cornwall and the Isles of Scilly Health and Care Partnership.
+He said: “It was a really excellent meeting with the health secretary and all the health and care partners across the system.
+Mr Hancock recognised that Cornwall is really progressive when it comes to the development of integration across health and care.
+The new legislation allows us to take it to the next stage as an emerging integrated care system.”